Creating and managing successful partnerships for IFI Projects

 - Attend trade shows in Canada.
 Firms from developing countries attending trade shows in Canada are demonstrating interest in international partnerships.
 This also allows you to meet in person without incurring high travel costs.

-- The Private Sector Liaison Officers (PSLO) network has more than 160 officers in 100 countries.
+- The Private Sector Liaison Officers (PSLO) network has more than 150 officers in close to 100 countries.
 This is a network of liaison officers based in business intermediary organizations with the objective of helping companies in the IFI business - contact your local Canadian PSLO as well as the PSLO in your country of interest for advice on potential partners.

 - Don't exclude educational institutions and NGOs as potential partners as they could have the local knowledge that you want and may already have government-funded project experience.